ZerBea/hcxtools/README.md

 Raspberry Pi turned off and can be disconnected from power supply

-Do not use wlandump-ng and pioff together!
+Do not use hcxdumptool/wlandump-ng and pioff together!

-Berkeley Packet Filter BPF (example)
+Berkeley Packet Filter BPF (only for wlandump-ng and wlancap2hcx (example)
 --------------

 wlan host = filter all hosts using this mac